Omeprazole

-Omeprazole, sold under the brand names Prilosec and Losec, among others, is a medication used in the treatment of gastroesophageal reflux disease (GERD), peptic ulcer disease, and Zollinger–Ellison syndrome.
+Omeprazole, sold under the brand names Prilosec and Losec among others, is a medication used in the treatment of gastroesophageal reflux disease (GERD), peptic ulcer disease, and Zollinger–Ellison syndrome.
 It is also used to prevent upper gastrointestinal bleeding in people who are at high risk.
-Omeprazole is a proton-pump inhibitor (PPI) and its effectiveness is similar to other PPIs.
+Omeprazole is a proton-pump inhibitor (PPI) and its effectiveness is similar to that of other PPIs.
 It can be taken by mouth or by injection into a vein.
 It is also available in the fixed-dose combination medication omeprazole/sodium bicarbonate as Zegerid and as Konvomep.

 Common side effects include nausea, vomiting, headaches, abdominal pain, and increased intestinal gas.
-Serious side effects may include Clostridium difficile colitis, an increased risk of pneumonia, an increased risk of bone fractures, and the potential of masking stomach cancer.
-It is unclear if it is safe for use in pregnancy.
+Serious side effects may include Clostridioides difficile colitis, an increased risk of pneumonia, an increased risk of bone fractures, and the potential of masking stomach cancer.
+Whether it is safe for use in pregnancy is unclear.
 It works by blocking the release of stomach acid.